amerberg/PDFMetadataExtractor/README.md

 ##Extending
-`PDFMetadataExtractor` is modular and extensible.
+`PDFMetadataExtractor` is modular and flexible.
 It can be extended in the following ways.
 ###Field types
 A field type defines various properties of a metadata field, including how it will be extracted from a string of text and how it will be stored.